-My plan is to return to Kalami tomorrow evening and join the Skoutas and some other folk on a Mayday for mountain path cleaning expedition and a picnic.
+My plan is to return to Kalami tomorrow evening and join the Skoutas and some other folk on a Mayday for a mountain path cleaning expedition and a picnic.

 The night was not too cold and the temperature went down to only 17° C (63°F).
 I finished reading on the Kindle the Days of Déjà vu and started Great Expectations.
 I slept rather well except for some anxiety of the boat drifting with a change of breeze direction to shallow water.

 Monday April 30, 2012, Day 7

 The Navtex did receive some garbled signal, but this is all it has received for the past two weeks.
 There was still some water in the bilge but much less.
 At the marina yesterday, before filling the water tanks, I had removed about ⅛ of a bucket.
 This morning I removed another ⅛.
 The mystery is where does it come from.
 It collects in the wrong place if it comes from a leaking water tank and it is not salty and too clean to come from the propeller axle.